mysensors/NodeManager/README.md

 v1.7:
 * Reviewed the entire NodeManager's architecture with children now automatically created from within each sensor
 * Optimized the code so to use the memory in a more efficient manner
-* Improved the overall user experience also with sensors' patterns in the main sketch
+* Improved the overall user experience, also with sensors' patterns in the main sketch
+* Sensors can now be enabled by uncommenting the corresponding USE_* define and requiring a single line to be created and initialized
 * NodeManager's advanced features can be enabled/disabled by setting the corresponding FEATURE_* define
-* Sensors can now be enabled by uncommenting the corresponding USE_* define and requiring a single line to be created and initialized
 * Simplified the configuration of each sensor, now without the need of getting the sensor back through a nasty casting
 * Merged config.h into the main sketch so to centralize the configuration in a single place
 * Added time-aware capability, with or without an attached RTC
+* Intra-sensor communication now possible with the possibility for the user to nicely hook into the sensor's code
-* SensorBattery, SensorSignal and SensorConfiguration are now regular sensors
+* Batery and signal reports are now available through the regular sensors SensorBattery and SensorSignal
+* Remote API interaction for all the sensors has been moved into the regular sensor SensorConfiguration
 * Fixed bug preventing negative temperatures to be reported for all the sensors
 * Added ability for each sensor to report only when value is above or below a configured threshold
 * Addded support for SD card reader